AnthonySteele/anthonysteele.github.io/TheSingleReturnLaw.md

 * The arguments in favour of the single-return style originated in the C programming language for reasons of manual resource management.
 They are irrelevant to Java, C#, JavaScript, Ruby, Python etc. Do not blindly follow cargo-cult rules.

+## Objections

+At the time the blog post attracted some comments.
+So this style must be an "important" issue to coders, like [tabs vs. spaces](https://www.youtube.com/watch?v=SsoOG6ZeyUI).

 * Most of the outraged, dogmatic replies that I have received are along the lines of "but in _this_ case a single return is better."
 No doubt, but that is no contradiction to what I am saying: Both styles have uses, so learn to apply both, and choose which best fits your case.
 If there _is_ resource de-allocation or logging at the end of the method that cannot be handled by a block structure of the language then you might prefer a single exit point _in that case_.

 * Examples of long, confusing methods are not an argument either way.
 You can write them in either style, and the cure is the same: refactor to extract methods.